Oregon State Univerity, School of Electrical Engineering and Computer Science

 To me it represents the joy I feel when being creative with logical languages.
 I expect to transfer that joy to you!

-How to create and promote a dynamic website using existing frameworks/libraries:
+How to design and publish a static website using an existing publishing platform:

 Extended office hours are provided in lieu of a separate lab.